jeffreylanters/react-unity-webgl/README.md

 #### Example implementation

 A basic implementation could look something like this.
 In the following example we'll create a new Event Listener with the event name "GameOver" which passes along an interger container the score.
-When the Event is invoked we'll change the State.
+When the Event is emitted we'll change the State.

 ```jsx
 // File: App.jsx